-Admissions - This committee plans, implements, and evaluates policies that relate to recruitment, admission, progression, and advanced placement of students.
+Admissions - This committee plans, implements, and evaluates policies that relate to recruitment, admission, and progression of students.
 One student from the Senior class will serve on this committee as needed for the agenda.

 Program Outcomes - This committee plans and implements the collection, evaluation, and reporting of program outcome data.
-Two student representatives, one from each class, are elected by their classmates or volunteer to serve on this committee.
+Two student representatives, one from each class, volunteer to serve on this committee.